bibliothecamagicarum/Agrippa/README.md

 An AI-powered research wiki built from curated primary sources, grimoires, and academic scholarship on Agrippa's *De Occulta Philosophia*, his Neoplatonism, Hermeticism, and Renaissance magic.
 **Built with [LLM Wiki method by Andrej Karpathy](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f)** — a technique that anchors AI responses to a curated, vetted corpus of primary sources, critical editions, and peer-reviewed scholarship.
 The system draws only from what has been verified and ingested.
 No freeform generation.
 No confabulation.

-get graduate-level, sourced responses.
+Get graduate-level, sourced responses.
 Your questions and papers feed back into the system, making it smarter for everyone.
 Download each new Obsidian vault release and carry the full knowledge base offline.

 *The answer to AI slop isn't abandoning the tech — it's building accountability into the architecture.
 That's what this is.*

 Query it like a researcher.
 Get graduate-level responses with traceable sources.
 Download the **Obsidian vault release** and browse the full knowledge graph offline — versioned, cited, yours.